JBakamovic/cxxd-vim/README.md

 # Extra configuration

 It is possible to provide an extra (**optional**) configuration via `.cxxd_config.json` file which can be used to provide project-specific settings for things such as:
+1. Defining arbitrary number of build-configurations you want to run `cxxd` with.
+  * I.e. `Debug` vs. `Release` vs `RelWithDbgInfo` vs. `WhateverYouHaveInYourProject`
+  * This is important if you want `cxxd` server to understand the differences between different build-configurations.
+    * E.g. This setting will basically impact the whole underlying source-code-model `cxxd` is using, which means that everything from indexing to code-completion and symbol-resolution is going to be (rightly) affected.
+  * Much much more details can be found at [this commit](https://github.com/JBakamovic/cxxd/commit/06d2743cb11fb4c89e69314f60b7e599e2040aef).
+  * For a quickstart how to make use of this feature have a look at the `configuration` section in the underlying example configuration.
-1. Skipping certain directories during the indexer operation.
+2. Skipping certain directories during the indexer operation.
   * I.e. this is handy if you don't want to index directories from build-system artifacts, external dependencies and alike.
     * This will generally result in better performance of indexer.
-2. Defining non-standard C and C++ file extensions your project might be using (e.g. '.tcc', '.txx', '.whatever').
+3. Defining non-standard C and C++ file extensions your project might be using (e.g. '.tcc', '.txx', '.whatever').
   * This is important if you want to get precise indexer operations (e.g. `find-all-references`) because it instructs the indexer to index those files as well.
-3. Configuring clang-tidy by providing *whatever* arguments it supports.
+4. Configuring clang-tidy by providing *whatever* arguments it supports.
-4. Configuring clang-format by providing *whatever* arguments it supports.
+5. Configuring clang-format by providing *whatever* arguments it supports.
-5. Configuring build-system you use by providing *whatever* arguments it supports.
+6. Configuring build-system you use by providing *whatever* arguments it supports.
-6. Selecting specific clang-tidy executable.
+7. Selecting specific clang-tidy executable.
  * Useful if you don't want to use system-wide available clang-tidy executable (default).
-7. Selecting specific clang-format executable.
+8. Selecting specific clang-format executable.
  * Useful if you don't want to use system-wide available clang-format executable (default).

 File is expected to exist at the root of the project directory.
 How to write one see next section.